|CSE Home||326 Home||About Us||Search||Contact Info|

+We will have 3 programming assignments (with phases) and 8 written homework assignments.
 If you find an error in our grading, please bring it to our attention within one week of that item being returned.

 Re-grade PolicyIf you have a question about an assignment or exam that was returned to you, please don't hesitate to ask a TA or the instructor about it during their office hours.
 Learning from our mistakes is often one of the most memorable ways of learning!

 If after discussing your question with a TA or the instructor you feel that your work was misunderstood or otherwise should be looked at again to see if an appropriate grade was given we ask that you submit a written re-grade request as follows: